 - At this point, Kombucha is ready for a second ferment.
 If you aren't doing the second ferment, just pour the kombucha into another jar or jars with airtight lids and seal until ready to drink.

--about 1 quart of fruit juice- (we prefer grape or apple for this) or ½ cup frozen berries
+If making into soda, you'll also need:-another gallon size jar or 5 quart sized jars-about 1 quart of fruit juice- (we prefer grape or apple for this) or 1/2 cup frozen berries

 If you’ve mastered the regular batch method, you may also consider the continuous brew method, which can brew larger amounts much more quickly.